gammafp/phaser-raw/README.md

 This project is a community effort around a modern, TypeScript-based Phaser codebase that is easier to read and work with.

-Our goal is simple: make Phaser friendlier for teams building real games today.

 ![screenshot](./screenshot.png)

 ---